peterdemin/peterdemin.github.io/find-merge-commit.md

 ```

 Example output is in order, so I can just grab the first line.
-But that's true for this simplistic example and not always true in real complex git graphs.
+But that's true for this simplistic example and not likely with real hashes.
 And it is exactly the reason behind adding line numbers.
 After numeric sort: